Compare Small Business Loans

 |$50,000 or less||9.75%|

-The reason SBA loan rates are relatively low is because these loans are backed by the federal government.
-In exchange for a fee, which we’ll describe in greater detail below, the SBA guarantees a certain portion of each loan – if borrowers default, lenders are guaranteed to recoup a majority of their funds.
+Interest rates on SBA 7(a) loans are lower than those of conventional small business loans because these loans are backed by the federal government.
+In exchange for a fee, the SBA guarantees a certain portion of each loan — so if borrowers default, lenders are guaranteed to recoup a majority of their funds.
 The maximum amount they may get back depends on the type of loan and the amount:

-The SBA charges a one-time guarantee fee, also known as a guaranty fee, in addition to an annual service fee.
-Guaranty fees are based on the loan amount and repayment term, but are only charged on the guaranteed amount of the loan.
+The SBA charges a one-time fee known as a guaranty fee, in addition to an annual service fee.
+SBA guaranty fees are based on the loan amount and repayment term, but are only charged on the guaranteed amount of the loan.
 Lenders will initially pay the guaranty fee, but have the option of passing this fee onto the borrower.
 They cannot pass on the cost of the service fee but are able to collect expenses related to your loan closing.

 Here are the guaranty fees for 7(a) loans that have repayment terms exceeding one year: